burakcancinar/Boiler-Cover-Detection/README.md

     <a href="https://www.kaggle.com/ultralytics/yolov5"><img src="https://kaggle.com/static/images/open-in-kaggle.svg" alt="Open In Kaggle"></a>
   </div>

-## <div align="left">Chemical Boiler Cover Detection</div>
+## <div align="left">Chemical Container Cover Detection</div>
->This project uses yolov5 and custom dataset to detect open cover boiler and closed cover boiler.
+>This project uses yolov5 and custom dataset to detect open cover container and closed cover container.
 I made a custom dataset for this project
 >Some images for training data